-Tarvin Community Woodland in Cheshire is one of the best community-run green spaces in the country – and that’s official!
-On July 25th 2011 we received the Community Award, a sign that the site is a well managed and welcoming place, central to the local community.
+For the third year, Tarvin Community Woodland in Cheshire is one of the best community-run green spaces in the country.
+On July 17th 2012 we received the Community Award, a sign that the site is a well managed and welcoming place, central to the local community.
 A high-quality green space in Cheshire West and Chester.

 The woodland is one of a record number of parks and green spaces receiving the Community Award this year, ensuring that even more of us now have access to well-managed, high-quality green spaces.

-In 2011, 1,288 (1200 in 2010) parks and green spaces will fly either the Green Flag or Community Award, a sign that the value of green space is widely acknowledged as vital to our communities.
+In 2012, 1,424 (1,288 last year) parks and green spaces will fly either the Green Flag or Community Award, a sign that the value of green space is widely acknowledged as vital to our communities.

-The woodland is virtually unique in the country as a piece of ex-Highways Agency land that has been leased to the community.
+The woodland is virtually unique in the country as a piece of ex-Highways Agency land, now owned by Cheshire West and Chester Council, that has been leased to the community.
 It is a case Study in the government booklet “Community led spaces”.

-The Green Flag Award Scheme is managed by a consortium, comprising Keep Britain Tidy, BTCV and GreenSpace.
-Known collectively as the Green Flag Plus Partnership, the consortium manages the scheme in England on behalf of Communities and Local Government (CLG) and in Wales for the Welsh Steering Group.
+The Green Flag Award Scheme is managed in the UK by a consortium, comprising Keep Britain Tidy, The Conservation Volunteers and GreenSpace.
+Known collectively as the Green Flag Plus Partnership, the consortium manages the scheme in England on behalf of the Department for Communities and Local Government and in Wales for the Welsh Steering Group.